techidaily/site-ai-live-streaming/source/_posts/new-how-to-start-a-private-live-stream-on-youtube.md

 ## Conclusion

 Live shopping platforms are a great choice when you want to engage with your viewers in real-time and boost your sales.
 Although it can feel overwhelming when looking for the right live shopping platform, your goals and target audience should be our major consideration.
-Once you have established the platform that works well for your brand, we recommend using[Virbo Live](https://virbo.wondershare.com/virbo-live.html) to create content for your live event.
+Once you have established the platform that works well for your brand, we recommend using [Virbo Live](https://virbo.wondershare.com/virbo-live.html) to create content for your live event.
 With the AI streamer, you can automate your live events, ensuring your audience is catered for at all times.

 **Live selling platforms** are widely considered as the future of commerce.
 As more **live selling platforms** emerge, it can be confusing to figure out which one is best for your needs.
 You will likely want to work with a **live stream shopping platform** that allows you to create an interactive and engaging shopping experience for your viewers.
 Such a platform will allow your viewers to watch live product demonstrations, ask questions, and make purchases directly.
 In this article, we review our top 8 handpicked **livestream shopping platforms** and recommend a tool to help in making the right choice for your brand.